Hamuul/scrape-challenge/README.md

 performance.
 - Switch from writing to .txt to writing to .csv

+### curl-impersonate + ripgrep + jq + xargs
+- Needs to run from WSL in Windows' filesystem hierarchy.
+Sounds bad but it's the fastest solution, upwards of 100 requests/second.
+- Only this specific curl client works, others will return 403 / face captcha.

 #### Miscellanous
 - Fine-tuning of parameters like ```timeout, chunk_size, NUM_DRIVERS``` may net better performance but they require